 Many people rent out their vacation homes on a short-term basis.
-Websites like Airbnb and VRBO can make renting your vacation home a very easy process.
-However, most states require people who rent out their vacation homes to charge and collect state sales or lodging taxes on the income they earn from short-term rentals.
+Websites like Airbnb and VRBO can make renting your vacation home a relatively easy process.
+However, most states require people who rent out vacation homes to charge and collect state sales or lodging taxes on the income they earn from short-term rentals.

 These taxes go by different names—for example: